PaloAltoNetworks/panw-gse.skillets/README.md

 ## Installation

-The recommended way to install the modules is installing the panw-gse.Skillets Ansible Galaxy role:
+The recommended way to install the modules is (will soon be...) installing the panw-gse.Skillets Ansible Galaxy role:

 ```bash